CommunicationNetwork/comnet-unicom/README.md

 To start the receiver, use `.start()`

+Notice:
-(The interface must be in monitor mode)
+- The interface must be in monitor mode
+- The received data starts with the length of the data (unsigned short, big endian)

 Example receiving:
 ```python